mnaamani/enet-npm/README.md

     var peer = client.connect(server_addr,
                    2, /* channels */
                    1337 /*data to send, (received in 'connect' event at server) */);

-    client.on("connect",function(P,data){
+    client.on("connect",function(peer,data){
+        //connected to peer
+        peer.ping();
+    });

+    client.on("disconnect",function(peer,data){
+      //will occur on timeout trying to connect to server/peer or when remote server/peer disconnects/timesout });

-       //if peer simulaneously initiates a connection to us the 'connect' event will trigger twice. if(peer._pointer === P._pointer){
+    //special case - if two enet hosts simulaneously initiate connections to  each other 'connect' event will trigger twice. client.on("connect",function(P,data){
+       if(peer._pointer === P._pointer){
           //data will always be 0 - trigger when we initiate a connection }else{